-Activity funding pays for a child or young person with disabilities to attend an activity of their or the family's choice.
-This might be a mainstream or specialist out of school activity such as an after school, weekend or holiday club, a leisure activity such as swimming lessons, dance, football etc. The funding can also be used towards annual memberships e.g. Merlin Pass (for the child with disabilities – carers pass is free).
+The Activity Fund pays for a child or young person with disabilities to attend an activity of their or the family's choice.
+This might be a mainstream or specialist out of school activity such as an after school, weekend or holiday club, a leisure activity such as swimming lessons, dance, football etc. The funding can also be used towards annual memberships e.g. a Merlin Pass.

 What can’t the funding be used for?

 Using Activity Funding for holidays

 In certain circumstances, the funding could be used for a contribution towards a holiday for a child or young person or towards a family holiday.
-Please see the Short Break application form (below) for information on the criteria for funding towards holidays.
+Please see the Activity Fund application form for information on the criteria for funding towards holidays.

 Who is eligible for funding?

-- The child or young person has a diagnosed disability
+- The child/young person must have a diagnosed disability

 Who can apply for this funding?

-The parent/carer of a child with a disability or professionals such as a Social Worker, Family Support Workers, SENCo's or an information and advice organisation can complete the form on behalf of a parent/carer.
+The parent/carer the child/young person or a professional such as a Social Worker, Family Support Worker, SENCO or an information and advice organisation, such as SENDIASS, can complete the form on behalf of a parent/carer.

 Is there a cap on funding?

-The amount of funding available per child per year is up to £140.
+The amount of funding available per child, per year (1 April to 31 March) is £140.

 How is the activity paid for?